Marian (aka Azure11) has been working as a professional artist since 2006 and has sold over 600 paintings in that time.

-Personally, I find that you can buy very cheap ready-stretched canvas from plenty of shops these days that saves the time in stretching your own, so I will only really do this when I have a frame that needs a new canvas on.
+Personally, I find that you can buy very cheap ready-stretched canvas from plenty of shops these days, which saves time in stretching your own, so I will only really do this when I have a frame that needs a new canvas on.

 Stretching canvas over a frame does take a bit of practice.
 It is easy enough to do, but to get the canvas really tight does take work and often sore hands!
 The bigger the canvas and frame are, the harder it is to get the canvas tight.
 If you are doing this for the first time, try it out on a smaller frame until you are confident that you can get the canvas tight on larger frames.

-- Canvas on a roll: You can buy pre-treated canvas that is ready to paint or else you can prime your own canvas with gesso, rabbit skin glue etc.
+- Canvas on a roll: You can buy a pre-treated canvas that is ready to paint, or else you can prime your own canvas with gesso, rabbit skin glue, etc.

 - Heavy-duty staple gun

 - Canvas pliers: This is optional, but you can use them to stretch the canvas a bit tighter than you would otherwise, but they can be a bit fiddly to use.